-Presenting a clean, almost Spartan, interior, the restaurant is pleasant enough although it relies a bit to heavily on Ikea for its design inspiration and so feels a bit cheap and flimsy.
-The minimal black, beige and bare concrete palette is a refreshing change from the over-the-top designs of many restaurants and provides a soothing, neutral background against which to focus on the food and wine.
+Presenting a clean, almost Spartan, interior, the restaurant is pleasant enough although it relies a bit too heavily on Ikea for its design inspiration and so feels rather cheap and flimsy.
+The minimal black, beige and bare concrete palette, however, is a refreshing change from the over-the-top designs of many restaurants and provides a soothing, neutral background against which to focus on the food and wine.

 On first entering we were intrigued by a banquette mounted high on the wall with tall tables and stools but after a few minutes of uncomfortably dangling feet decided to move one level down to one of the nearby tables.